LandrixSoftware/IDSConnect-for-Delphi/commercial.license.md

-# LANDRIX SOFTWARE OpenConnect-for-Delphi license agreement
+# LANDRIX SOFTWARE IDSConnect-for-Delphi license agreement

-The commercial license for OpenConnect-for-Delphi gives you the right to:
+The commercial license for IDSConnect-for-Delphi gives you the right to:

-- use the library for development of applications or any type of software module in general by a single named developer
+- use the library for development of applications or any type of software module in general by a single named company
 - sell any commercial compiled application using the library
 - make modifications to the source code of the library for your own use
-- use the component and source code on all development systems used by the developer
+- use the component and source code on all development systems used by the company
 - sell any number of applications in any quantity without any additional run-time fees required

-A commercial licence is sold per developer developing applications that use OpenConnect-for-Delphi.
+A commercial licence is sold per company developing applications that use IDSConnect-for-Delphi.
-The cost is 200,00 EUR plus VAT per developer.
+The cost is 200,00 EUR plus VAT per company.

 Please send an e-mail to info@landrix.de to request an invoice which will contain the bank details.